lightstep/lightstep-partner-toolkit/.github/CONTRIBUTING.md

 $ /tmp/ls-partner-col-distribution/lightstep-partner-collector --config ./config/collector-config.yml
 ```

 When using the builder, you only need to re-run the first command for code changes; for config changes just re-run the second command.
 To run with a different topo file, change the `TOPO_FILE` environment variable.
-This makes this a somewhat faster option for development.
+This makes this a somewhat faster option for development

 If you run into errors while building, ping @Nathan on slack and I can help troubleshoot.